Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination: Analysis

+TSO tasks with five or seven objects are particularly challenging, requiring more tracking steps compared to the three-object task.
+This complexity reveals a strength of \ours: by providing images that log object attributes and swaps, we enable \llava to simplify its reasoning process and improve performance (\autoref{tab:gem_tso3_img_hurts}).
+For \llava, this visual aid offers the most benefit on longer questions (exceeding 120 words), including the seven-object task (\autoref{fig:bbh_qlen_acc}).

+In contrast, \gemini attempts to solve swaps directly within the HTML generation process.
+However, it cannot consistently maintain accurate object tracking after multiple swaps (\autoref{tab:gem_tso3_img_hurts}).
+This leads to incorrect HTML and reduced accuracy when images are included.

+\paragraph{Challenging task that can be helped by \ours.} We further investigate the efficacy of \ours using one-hop self-refinement \cite{madaan2023selfrefine} on top of TSO (3) task.
+This task is inherently difficult, as VLMs often generate incorrect HTML representations for object swaps.
+Our approach addresses this issue by instructing the VLM to refine its initial HTML.
+We render the refined HTML into an image and provide both the image and the original question to the VLM.
+For this step, we select Gemini due to its strong instruction-following capabilities.
+Using self-refinement, \ours achieves a +14.4\% improvement on the TSO (3) task, surpassing the text-only setup by +0.80\%.

-\paragraph{Image helps a different subset of a particular task.} We further investigate the performance of with-image and without-image setups to find out when having an image is beneficial and when having an image hurts.
-As shown in \autoref{fig:bbh_image_impact}, we break down the performance by subtasks and count the number of times the \vlm produces a correct answer with an image and gets the same question wrong without an image (\textit{Image Improves}).
-Then, we reverse the conditions, i.e., count the number of times the \vlm produces an incorrect answer with an image and generates the correct answer for the same question without an image (\textit{Image Hurts}).
-We can see that for all subtasks, having images helps solve some questions that can not be solved without images and vice versa.
+\paragraph{Image helps a different subset of a particular task.} We further investigate the cases where having an image is beneficial and when having an image hurts.
+We analyze performance by task, identifying two situations (\autoref{fig:bbh_image_impact}): (i) \textbf{Image Improves:} The VLM produces a correct answer with an image but fails without it (see Figure~\ref{fig:bbh_image_impact} for task-specific breakdown), (ii) The VLM generates an incorrect answer with an image but provides the correct answer in a text-only setting.
+This analysis reveals that for each task, there exist distinct subsets of questions where images are either essential for reaching the correct answer or lead to errors the model would otherwise avoid.
+Further investigation is needed to understand the nature of these subsets and how they relate to visual reasoning processes.